tabashir/EQAlerter/README.md

 A Python based audio trigger alert system for EverQuest.
 With Discord Bot support!

 Author: Dr. Ronny Bull (A.K.A.
 Cubber on http://eqemultor.org)
+        Extended by Jez McKinley (A.K.A.
+Tabashir on TAKP and P1999)

 Python Version: 3.5